openharmony/docs/en/application-dev/security/permission-verify-guidelines.md

 ## When to Use

-To protect sensitive data and eliminate security threads on core abilities, you can use the permissions in the [Application Permission List](permission-list.md) to protect the related API from unauthorized calling.
+To protect sensitive data and eliminate security threats on core abilities, you can use the permissions in the [Application Permission List](permission-list.md) to protect the related API from unauthorized calling.
 Each time before the API is called, a permission verification is performed to check whether the caller has the required permission.

 ## Available APIs